Supervisory Control of Quantum Discrete Event Systems: Quantum Discrete Event Systems

 In DES, the event set (input alphabet) $\Sigma$ is partitioned into two disjoint subsets $\Sigma_c$ (controllable events) and $\Sigma_{uc}$ (uncontrollable events), and a specification language $K\subset \Sigma^{\ast}$ is given.
 It is assumed that controllable events can be disabled by a supervisor.
 To solve the supervisory control problem we need to find a supervisor for performing a feedback control with the plant that is described by an automaton.
+Formally, supervisor $S$ is defined as a function: